 Among Pennsylvania’s long list of pests and invasive species, one of the most recent is the Spotted Lanternfly.
 Indigenous to China, Vietnam, and India, the Spotted Lanternfly was first observed in Berks County, Pennsylvania in September 2014, and is thought to have been introduced by accident.

-How to Find the Spotted Lanternfly
+How Do Identify the Spotted Lanternfly?

-Adult Spotted Lanternflies possess black heads and gray bodies with black stripes, as in the picture shown here, and often have the appearance of glowing red.
 The most efficient method of eliminating them is to disrupt their favorite food source, which in the late summer and fall is the Ailanthus altissima, commonly known as the “Tree of Heaven” or Chinese sumac.
 Though they feed on other plants as well, Ailanthus altissima is their favored host this time of year.

 To learn how to identify the Ailanthus altissima, watch this quick informational video from All The Above Tree Service, your source for tree care services in Langhorne:

+While there is no 100% effective method on how to kill Spotted Lanternflies, catching and squishing them is a particularly good method.
 If you discover just a few Spotted Lanternflies at a time, you can easily eliminate them by swatting or crushing them.
 However, insecticides will be necessary for larger populations; two kinds of which are widely available.
 There are contact insecticides, which will kill Spotted Lanternflies when the chemical contacts the insect directly.
 In contrast, systemic insecticides are absorbed into trees, killing the insects that feed on them.
 All insecticides must be used as directed on the label.
 Take the time to read the instructions of any products carefully and to follow the directions provided.

 For safety and legal reasons, do not attempt to use home remedies in place of tested and approved insecticides.